 Students' Registered Accommodations

-Title II compliance / Digital Accessibility Policy / Ohio State's Minimum Digital Accessibility Standards
+Title II Compliance / Digital Accessibility Policy / Ohio State's Minimum Digital Accessibility Standards

 Contact the ADA Digital Accessibility Center (DAC) at accessibility@osu.edu.
 Part of the Civil Rights Compliance Office, DAC supports the campus community by providing accessibility expertise, interpreting policy, setting technical standards, investigating complaints, and performing audits.